McClain98/ccds_template/README.md

 Thats pretty much it.
 You now have working sphinx docs.
 When you want to publish just build the html docs by going to the `{project_name}/docs` directory and running `make html`.
 Then move this to root with `cd ../..` , `mv {project_name}/docs/_build/html/* docs/` and it should autmomatically but published.

+Check out this project example if you want to use markdown: https://github.com/serra/sphinx-with-markdown

 This is a template repo for ccds projects with nice published documentation